-Folks do this so that their replies are obvious.
-When communicating directly with me however, you really don’t need to do that because I use a medium grey for my e-mail text (not the default black).
-If someone where to reply and their text is the default black, with my grey, you know at a glance who typed what.
+Folks do this so that their replies are apparent.
+However, you don’t need to do that when communicating directly with me because I use a medium grey for my email text (not the default black).
+So if someone were to reply and their text is the default black, with my grey, you know at a glance who typed what.

 Why Change Reply Colors?

 I’ve done that forever.
 But not in the way you may think.
-When I reply, I have my e-mail program configured to change the Sender’s text to a different color.
-In my case olive drab.
-In essence the Sender’s content is “hi-lighted” by being a different color and my replies are obvious below the text I’m replying to (down-editing).
+When I reply, I have my email program configured to change the Sender’s text to a different color.
+In my case, a warm blue.
+So, in essence, the Sender’s content is “hi-lighted” by being a different color, and my replies are obvious below the text I’m replying to (down-editing).

-Another reason I do this is because I discovered early on that folks scan.
-Same goes for your website content.
-So to make it easier for those where I am providing advice, I down-edit with my reply below what I am responding to — which is in a different color than my standard text.
-Question (in OD), my answer (grey), statement (in OD), my reply (grey), etc.
+Another reason I do this is that I discovered early on that folk’s scan.
+The same goes for your website content.
+So to make it easier for those I am providing advice, I down-edit with my reply below what I am responding to — which is in a different color than my standard text.
+Question (in blue), my answer (grey), statement (in blue), my reply (grey), etc.

 Changing Reply Text Color is Okay

 Not sure why.
-Color choice I get — colors have meaning.
+The color choice I get — colors have meaning.
 That’s why you wouldn’t use an aggressive color like red for your reply text.
-That is why I use a use a medium grey for my e-mail text and an olive drab for the Sender’s reply text.
+Because of this, I use a medium grey for my email text and warm blue for the sender’s reply text.
 Neither will instill any emotion or unintended tone and are easy to read.

 My recommendation?
 Keep your text always the same color — black or greys are fine.
 Then, configure your email program to change the color of the content you are replying to only.